KineticPreProcessor/KPP/docs/source/getting_started/02_running_kpp_sample_mech.rst

      M   = IGNORE;
      O2  = O + O;

-The chemical kinetic mechanism is specified in the KPP language in the file :file:`small_strato.eqn`.
-Each reaction is described as “the sum of reactants equals the sum of products” and is followed by its rate coefficient. is the normalized sunlight intensity, equal to one at noon and zero at night.
+The *equation file* (:file:`small_strato.eqn`) contains the description of the equations in an  :ref:`equations` section.
+The chemical kinetic mechanism is specified in the KPP language (cf. :ref:`bnf-description`).
+Each reaction is described as “the sum of reactants equals the sum of products” and is followed by its rate coefficient. is the normalized sunlight intensity (:code:`SUN`), equal to one at noon and zero at night.
+Reaction tags, e.g. :code:`<R1>`, are optional.

 .. code-block:: console